Tax Deduction Solutions for Machinery Investments

 For manufacturers looking to make a machine investment, the time has never been better.

-This deduction is designed for small to medium-sized businesses and larger businesses who are not spending over $2 million in capital equipment per year.
-This deduction allows many businesses to write off the entire cost of the machinery they purchase, lease or finance in the year it is delivered.
+Designed for businesses who are not investing over $2.5 million in capital equipment per year, this deduction allows many businesses to write off the entire cost of the machinery they purchase, lease or finance in the year it is delivered, up to $1 million.

-This deduction is designed for larger businesses since there is no limit on how much you can spend per year on Capital Equipment.
-This deduction allows businesses to write off 50% of the entire cost of the machinery they purchase, lease or finance in the year it is delivered.
+Designed for businesses investing in over $2.5 million in capital equipment, as there is no limit on this deduction.
+Businesses can write off 100% of the cost of the machinery they purchase, lease or finance in the year it is delivered.
+This deduction expires after 2022.

 - Computers and off-the-shelf software